-Busy boating weekend in Western Massachusetts
+Busy boating weekend in western Massachusetts

-We closed the final weekend of July with hot summer weather in Western Massachusetts, and many local residents took advantage of it by boating at the Owbow in Northampton.
+NORTHAMPTON, Mass.
+(WWLP) – We closed the final weekend of July with hot summer weather in western Massachusetts, and many local residents took advantage of it by boating at the Oxbow in Northampton.

 Those who went out onto the water made sure to load up on the sunblock and drink a lot of water.